 - Remove any excess paint

 This is just a very simple example but it’s important to break a task down.
 This allows you to make more accurate estimations of how much time a task will take.
 It also helps you to prioritize when you’re working to a specific deadline so you can rank which tasks are of the highest priority!

-Once you have built your bucket board (or roadmap or backlog), you’re halfway there.
+Once you have built your backlog board (or roadmap or backlog), you’re halfway there.
 This board should be created as a main board on your monday.com account.
 This transparency will align the team on the big picture and ensure they understand the goals.
 It also means that everyone on your monday.com account has access to it and can contribute to it.
 Team members can add new items/tasks as the project evolves and progresses or as new tasks crop up.

 Add a Date Column to represent the deadline of each task to help you work out which tasks are of the highest priority.

 Step 2: Create a task board

 As mentioned above, Agile project management values working according to short time periods called sprints or iterations.
 We recommend working in 2-week sprints but they can be longer or shorter if you prefer.
 Build a task board and break it into groups to represent each period.
 You can use the Team Tasks template from the templates list you will see each time you create a new main board or alternatively, build it from scratch.
 This is an example of a board built from scratch:

-Review your bucket at the beginning of each new period and move the tasks into each sprint according to their priority.
-You can use our batch actions feature to select multiple tasks at once and then move them from the bucket board into the team task board, straight into the group representing the sprint in which you’d like the task to be completed.
+Review your backlog at the beginning of each new period and move the tasks into each sprint according to their priority.
+You can use our batch actions feature to select multiple tasks at once and then move them from the backlog board into the sprint board, straight into the group representing the sprint in which you’d like the task to be completed.

 Step 3: Assign tasks to people in your team